Background Checks and Employment

 - All prospective, new, and current employees (licensed or non-licensed) are financially responsible for the costs associated with a background check.

 - Current Licensed Educators must have a background check each time a teaching license is renewed.
 The background check and license renewal are required by State Law and are a condition of continued employment in the District.
+In addition, all employees shall provide credentials including submitting the personal identifying information to the Bureau of Criminal Identification within the Department of Public Safety and retaining the personal identifying information for ongoing monitoring.

 - Current non-licensed employees shall submit to a criminal background check once every six years, or more frequently, based upon the employee’s assignment.
 The District shall determine a procedural method to meet the six-year requirement and also maintain a record of these background checks.
 The District shall provide a written request to the employee before a background check takes place.
 Background checks are required by State Law and are a condition of continued employment in the District.